-The module BOOL-OPS imports TRUTH-VALUE and adds the usual conjunction, disjunction, exclusive or, negation, and implication operators.2 These operators are defined entirely equationally.
+The module BOOL-OPS imports TRUTH-VALUE and adds the usual conjunction, disjunction, exclusive or, negation, and implication operators.
+These operators are defined entirely equationally.

 '''

 fmod BOOL-OPS is

 protecting TRUTH-VALUE .

 op and : Bool Bool -> Bool [assoc comm prec 55] .

 op or : Bool Bool -> Bool [assoc comm prec 59] .

 op xor : Bool Bool -> Bool [assoc comm prec 57] .

 op not : Bool -> Bool [prec 53] .

 op implies : Bool Bool -> Bool [gather (e E) prec 61] .

 vars A B C : Bool .

-eq true and A = A .
+eq true and A = A.

-eq false and A = false .
+eq false and A = false.

 eq A and A = A.

-eq false xor A = A .
+eq false xor A = A.

-eq A xor A = false .
+eq A \times A = false.

-eq A and (B xor C) = A and B xor A and C .
+eq A and (B xor C) = A and B xor A and C.

 eq not A = A xor true .

-eq A or B = A and B \times or A \times or B.
+eq A or B = A and B xor A xor B.

-eq A implies B = not(A \text{ xor } A \text{ and } B) .
+eq A implies B = not(A xor A and B).

-endfm

-'''

 Finally, the module BOOL puts together all the operators in TRUTH and in BOOL-OPS.

-'''

 fmod BOOL is

 protecting BOOL-OPS .

 protecting TRUTH .

-endfm

 '''

 As noted above, the BOOL module is imported (in including mode) by default as a submodule of any other module defined by the user.
-This is accomplished by the command set include BOOL on .

-that appears in the standard library file prelude.maude.
+This is accomplished by the command that appears in the standard library file prelude.maude.
 The set include command can mention any module we wish to import-in this case BOOL.
 However, this default importation can be disabled.
-For example, if the user wished to have the polymorphic equality, inequality and if_then_else_fi operators automatically added to modules, but wanted to exclude the usual Boolean connectives for the built-in truth values, this could be accomplished by writing
+For example, if the user wished to have the polymorphic equality, inequality and if\then\else\fi operators automatically added to modules, but wanted to exclude the usual Boolean connectives for the built-in truth values, this could be accomplished by writing